drowe67/freedv-gui/USER_MANUAL.md

 check the serial parameters on your radio match those used by FreeDV in the PTT Dialog.

+Also see Common Problems section of this manual.

 ### HamLib

 Hamlib comes with a default serial rate for each radio.
 If your radio